di3go-sona/mindmap-graph/README.md

 Mindmap graph is a simple utiliy to visualize relations within your thoughts !

 ## Usage
-It is a simple cli tool, in order to run it you can clone the repository and move inside, it
+The repo comes with a simple cli tool just clone and install the requirements

 ```
 git clone https://github.com/di3go-sona/mindmap-graph.git